Dwarka, Delhi: Cultural hub

-Dwarka sub-city is emerging as a cultural hub of the south-west Delhi.
-There are different music and dance clubs present.
-Shopping centres have come up in the five-star hotels and another one next to Sector 12 metro station which host few eateries and places to hang out.
+Dwarka sub-city is emerging as a cultural hub of southwest Delhi.
+Different music and dance clubs are present.
+Shopping centres have come up in the five-star hotels and another one next to the Sector 12 metro station, which hosts a few eateries and places to hang out.

-In 2019, Vegas Mall, a commercial complex was inaugurated.
+In 2019, Vegas Mall, a commercial complex, was inaugurated.
 It consists of a shopping mall, movie theatre, corporate offices and various restaurants spread over an area of 7 acres.
 The architecture of Vegas Mall was designed by Bentel Associates International, Johannesburg, SA.

 In 2018, Pacific India was selected to develop a ₹1 billion shopping mall and multi-level car parking at the Dwarka Sector 21 metro station.

 Mixed land use concept

-DDA has implemented a unique concept of Mixed Land Use (MLU) in Dwarka.
-Most of the DDA housing clusters in Dwarka have commercial buildings in close proximity.
+DDA has implemented a unique Mixed Land Use (MLU) concept in Dwarka.
+Most of the DDA housing clusters in Dwarka have commercial buildings nearby.
 In many sectors, approximately 80% of a plot is used for residential flats and the remaining 20% for commercial use.
-This unique MLU concept is convenient for the occupants of Dwarka DDA flats, as they get the facility of shopping, dining and purchasing grocery in close proximity.
+This unique MLU concept is convenient for the occupants of Dwarka DDA flats, as they get shopping, dining, and grocery shopping facilities nearby.

 Social infrastructure

-The sub-city has been planned for an environment of convenience containing essential facilities and services at different levels - mainly health, education, hotel, safety and security, cultural, and communication etc. Two malls recently opened one at Dwarka sector 21 Metro Station and another near to Dwarka Sector 14 metro station.
+The sub-city has been planned for an environment of convenience containing essential facilities and services at different levels—mainly health, education, hotel, safety and security, cultural, and communication, etc. Two malls recently opened, one at the Dwarka Sector 21 Metro Station and another near the Dwarka Sector 14 Metro Station.